 - Narcolepsy is a long-term condition that affects the ability of the brain to control sleep/wake cycles.

 If you suspect that you may have a sleep disorder, it’s best to consult a doctor.
 A health professional will be able to diagnose the sleep disorder and suggest possible solutions.
 Expect recommendations like a change of lifestyle and the use of special techniques that can help you sleep better.
 It may not happen overnight, but you’ll notice changes once the treatment starts becoming effective.

 The benefits of a good night’s sleep cannot be overestimated.
 Sleep impacts your mental and physical health.
 Furthermore, it determines how efficient you are in your everyday activities.
 Therefore, if you’ve been having sleep problems for a while, it may be time to identify the cause and find a solution.

 If changing your lifestyle and bedtime routine doesn’t work, seek professional help because you may have a sleep disorder.

 You should also seek help from a mental health professional if you suffer from anxiety and depression.
 Fully-licensed therapists at Calmerry can help you deal with your stressors and find healthy ways to cope with them.
-They will use evidence-based treatment to help you overcome the underlying causes of your sleep problems and develop healthy sleeping patterns for life.
+They will use evidence-based techniques to help you overcome the underlying causes of your sleep problems and develop healthy sleeping patterns for life.